Turgunoff/gamehub/lib/features/tournaments/README.md

 # Tournaments Feature

-This feature provides a comprehensive tournaments browsing experience for the GameHub app.
+This feature provides a comprehensive tournaments browsing experience for the CyberPitch app.

 ## Features